phetsims/phet-info/doc/phet-software-design-patterns.md

 ### Required fields
 If one or more of the fields in `option` is required, then `options` should be renamed  to `config`.
 See https://github.com/phetsims/tasks/issues/930
-In the `_.extend` call, the options should be commented as to whether they are required or optional.
-Following the `_.extend` call, required fields should have an assertion to verify they were provided.
+In the `merge` call, the options should be commented as to whether they are required or optional.
+Following the `merge` call, required fields should have an assertion to verify they were provided.
 For example:
 ```js
 /**
  * @param {string} name - the full name of the Person